A festival of music and arts, divided in three parts: Osheaga Arts, Osheaga in the City and Osheaga on the island. The biggest of its kind in Canada!

 For the younger music fans in your entourage: Osheaga is an all-ages event, so families are welcome!
 That said, no one under the legal age of 18 will be served alcohol, and it’s up to parents to judge whether performances are age-appropriate for the young’uns.

-If you lose something, don’t panic: The lost & found is located at the information kiosk near the site entrance.
-Staff will be happy to help reunite you with your lost item, but if ever finding it proves more difficult, send an email to email@example.com, including a detailed description of your lost item, or call 514-521-7469, and someone will follow-up as soon as possible.
+If you lose something, don’t panic: The lost and found is located at the information kiosk near the site entrance.
+Staff will be happy to help reunite you with your lost item, but if ever finding it proves more difficult, send an email to firstname.lastname@example.org, including a detailed description of your lost item, or call 514-521-7469, and someone will follow-up as soon as possible.

 And in the event that you party too hearty: Medical staff are constantly present on site.
 Be sure to bring all prescribed medication you may need and have a safe good time.
 While it’s important to have fun, monitor your consumption of alcohol and be sure to stay hydrated by drinking plenty of water and juice throughout the day.
 Also make sure to take breaks from the sun if needed (see above note about a hat).
 Which brings us to…